mariokerciku/wiki-daprworkshop/Lab-2:-Adding-Dapr-sidecars.md

 The first step is to add Dapr sidecars as companions of the three containers ordering, catalog and frontend.
 The Dapr sidecars are additional containers that also run as part of the container composition using Docker Compose.

-Add a sidecar for the catalog service in the same docker-compose.override.yml file.
-Even though the place is not relevant inside a docker-compose yml file, it might be best to place this fragment directly below the definition of the catalog service.
+Add a sidecar for the catalog service in the same `docker-compose.yml` file.
+Even though the place is not relevant inside a Docker Compose yaml file, it might be best to place this fragment directly below the definition of the catalog service.

 ```yaml
   catalog-dapr: